What to Post on Social Media as a Realtor: A Simple Weekly Plan

 What should I post that's not just listings?

 This is the golden question.
 A great social media plan blends value, personality, and property.
-Make sure you scroll up to find more ideas in our weekly social media calendar.

 What kind of posts get the most engagement?